Easy Steps Install and Use CMake on AlmaLinux 8

 Create a Sample Project with CMake

-At this point, we want to teach you how to use CMake by creating a sample project hello world on AlmaLinux 8.
+At this step of Install and Use CMake on AlmaLinux 8, we want to teach you how to use CMake by creating a sample project Hello World on AlmaLinux 8.

 First, you need to create a directory for your project and switch to it with the following command: